 A typical insulated panel comprises timber sheets, usually OSB, sandwiching a core of rigid foam insulation.

-As with CLT construction, these panels are manufactured in factories before delivery and assembly onsite, so locations of doors and widows and the layout are fixed in place, but because the panels are pre-insulated, there is less work to be done onsite.
+As with CLT construction, these panels are manufactured in factories before delivery and assembly onsite, so locations of doors and windows and the layout are fixed in place, but because the panels are pre-insulated, there is less work to be done onsite.

 Because the panels are not bridged by any less-insulating structural material such as studwork, they can match the thermal performance of traditional timber frame walls with substantially less thickness.